 Our Members Asked:

-Another concern with supplements made from cyanobacteria is contamination with microcystin toxin — a liver toxin, which appears to be common in A. flos-aquae supplements but has also been found in some Spirulina supplements.
+Another concern with supplements made from cyanobacteria is contamination with microcystin toxin — a liver toxin, which appears to be common in A. flos-aquae supplements but tends not to occur in significant amounts in spirulina supplements.

 Get the details, and see the results of our tests of powders and pills containing spirulina (three of which failed our tests), in the Greens and Whole Foods Powders and Pills Review >>